Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation

-Our approach combines the advantages of learner-based methods (by using the backbone of a segmentation model subject to SSL pretraining to extract imaging domain-agnostic features) with a filter-based classifier to reject conceptually different scans.
-An architecturally simple and lightweight random forest OOD classifier incorporates known outliers during training~\citep{hendrycks2018deep,thulasidasan2021effective,GuhaRoy2022} to enhance the classifier's ability to flag unseen outliers.
+Importantly, we evaluate generalization to \textit{unseen} OOD categories via external validation on two blind test datasets (Section~\ref{section:subsec:main_ood_results}) and leave-one-dataset-out experiments across deployment strategies (Section~\ref{section:subsec:deployment_strat}), providing evidence that RF-Deep may transfer beyond the specific exposure distributions encountered during training.
 Scan-level OOD prediction for segmentation involves thousands of voxel-level predictions, which, while offering rich spatial context, also introduces memory constraints in processing and aggregating information from their large 3D volumes.
-Our approach addresses this issue by focusing the OOD detection in regions of interest (ROI) anchored to the predicted tumor segmentation, and then averaging the metric scores from those regions, which also allowed the approach to scale to images with varying field of views.
-Using regions anchored near the predicted tumors also allows the model to focus on differentiating features in relevant parts of the image, as opposed to distinguishing entire images, which in turn allows it to distinguish pathologies occurring in the same disease site.
+Our approach addresses this issue by focusing the OOD detection in regions of interest (ROI) anchored to the predicted tumor segmentation, and then averaging the metric scores from those regions, which also allowed the approach to scale to images with varying fields of view.
+Using regions anchored near the predicted tumors also allows the model to focus on differentiating features in relevant parts of the image, as opposed to distinguishing entire images, enabling distinction of diseases occurring in the same disease site.

 A key design consideration is RF-Deep's dependence on the segmentation model's predictions.
 We observed that on OOD scans, the segmentation model typically produced confidently incorrect tumor-like regions, rather than failing to produce any output.
 These predictions served as anchors for ROI extraction, and the extracted features from these regions are precisely what RF-Deep uses to identify the scan as OOD.
 In rare cases where the model produces no foreground predictions, the absence itself can serve as an implicit OOD signal (by assigning the maximum OOD score of 1.0 and flagging the scan for further review), as ID scans with confirmed tumors would be expected to yield predictions.
 Across our evaluation datasets, the segmentation model produced at least one connected component of most OOD scans, confirming that the tumor-anchored approach remains applicable even under distribution shift.